cyraconsulting/alllawyers/README.md

 # alllawyers
-This is a prsonal experince with Angular2
+This is a personal experience with Angularjs2